 “Well, that’s great news,” his middle-aged best friend and life partner responded.
 “We could really use the money.
 Let’s just hope they don’t cancel,” she said.
 “Canadians?”

 “Yup.
 Well, I’ve got their deposit, anyway,” he smirked.
 “And if they do cancel, at least we won’t have to clean the sheets or their mess.”

 They both chuckled.
 They were laughing at the trials and tribulations of their business…but more the tribulations.
-Perhaps a snicker was also directed towards Canadians, especially French Canadians—the people their business depended upon.
+Perhaps they also directed a snicker towards Canadians, especially French Canadians, the people upon whom their business depended.
 French?
 They are not real French…

 “At this rate, I’m questioning cleaning sheets, even if they do stay here,” Beatrice said, after a pause.

 “Yeah, that’s how we can grow this venture,” Leon joked.
 “I’m not smelling an early retirement for us.”